pvermees/Plasmatrace/README.md

 ## Julia package for LA-ICP-MS data reduction

-Plasmatrace is in early development and has not yet been added to the [Julia](https://julialang.org/) package repository.
+Plasmatrace is still in development and has not yet been added to the [Julia](https://julialang.org/) package repository.
 However, if you want to play around with the current functionality, then you can install the package from GitHub.
 First, make sure that you have Julia